 - It is invasive as it involves cutting the neighbouring teeth down for 2 crowns to link to the missing tooth/ teeth in the middle (these are known as pontics).

 Bridges are stable only up to 2–3 pontics.
-The neighbouring teeth also has to be in good health.
+The neighbouring teeth also have to be in good health.
 Just imagine the London Bridge—if the span is too wide, the bridge becomes too flexible and the stress at both ends of the bridge might be too great.

 This is a dental bridge with 2 crowns and a single pontic (missing tooth).
 The pontic sits on gum.